 Two of my friends and I decided to go to Costa Rica.
-We were flying into the San Jose airport (which is actually located in the city of Alajuela), and then were going to head to the beach in Samara.
-As I was researching all the things to do on the Costa Rica Pacific coast, I came across some information on rafting trips and I thought that sounded fun.
-After some additional research, I settled on doing an overnight trip Rios Tropicales rafting trip.
+We were flying into the San Jose airport (which is actually located in the city of Alajuela), and then going to head to the beach in Samara.
+I did some research on the things to do on the Costa Rica Pacific coast and how much it costs to travel to Costa Rica.
+I came across some information on rafting trips and I thought that sounded fun.
+After some additional research, I settled on doing an overnight Rios Tropicales rafting trip.

 Then, we got back on the bus and on the way to the river were given an informative talk.
 I was pleasantly surprised at how much they valued safety.
 The talk was given both in English and Spanish since all of the guides spoke both languages fluently.
 We also learned there would be someone in a safety kayak in case anyone fell out of the raft.
 On this second drive, we paused briefly as one of the guides spotted a rare King vulture, which can be identified by its white wings.